Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Robert Jenrick MP, the former Secretary of State for Housing, Communities and Local Government, told a Commons adjournment debate on 9 February 2026 that legal advice received during his own tenure had already concluded that postponing local elections for a second consecutive year was not legally sustainable.
-The statement appears in the Hansard record of a debate on elections to West Sussex County Council.
+Robert Jenrick MP told a Commons adjournment debate on 9 February 2026 that legal advice received during his own tenure as Secretary of State for Housing, Communities and Local Government had already established that postponing local elections for a second year was not legally sustainable.

 The Electoral Commission's Q4 2025 report shows Reform UK on £5.4m, the Conservatives on £4m and Labour on £1.98m, with a further £3m from Harborne in the period taking his six-month total to roughly £12m.